160+ Free, Nearly Free Summer Movies in Ventura County!

 * Retail food facilities include restaurants, markets that serve food, bakeries, mobile food, donut shops, retail stores like Target that serve food, coffee shops, gas stations, produce stands, bars, etc.

 The FPP maintains an online, searchable database of food facility inspection reports since January 2004!
 CLICK HERE to explore.
 You can find out about all sorts of violations the facility has had in the past, be it vermin infestation, improper equipment sanitation, no soap or paper towels in the restroom, inoperable equipment, improper storage, you name it!
-Kind of fun to see.
 All the restaurants I frequent are on the list and all of them have had violations.
 The good thing is that these inspections keep them on their toes, so I keep eating.

 The FPP also publishes an online Food Facilities Closure Report of places where violations are significant enough to shut down the place until they are resolved.
 Usually the resolution takes place same day or up to 1 or 2 days, though at times as much as weeks depending on the issue.
 This is even more fun to look at!
 Some of the noted issues in recent closures have been inoperable equipment, cockroach infestation, no hot water for hand washing, unsanitary conditions, rodent infestation, inoperable restroom, etc.